Blog Topics for Artists – Timeless Tips from the Art Print Issues Vault

 - The most inspiring art teacher I have known

-- How I came to know being a professional artist was my career path
+- How I came to understand being a professional artist was my career path

 - Four galleries I would love to carry my work and why

-- Five contemporary artists whose works inspire and inform me
+- Five contemporary artists whose artworks inspire and inform me

 - Clues to the subtle messages in my art